Reform of the House of Lords: Parliament (No. 2) Bill 1968–69

 The Parliament (No. 2) Bill, which embodied proposals of the white paper, was introduced in December 1968.
-Prime Minister announced in April 1969 that the Government would not proceed with the bill.
+The Prime Minister announced in April 1969 that the Government would not proceed with the bill.

-Powers as of 1997 Election
+Powers as of the 1997 general election

 Originally, the two Houses of Parliament had equal legislative powers.
 The agreement of both was necessary before a bill could be submitted to the Monarch for royal assent, which if granted made the bill an Act of Parliament.
 After the English Restoration, a constitutional convention arose that the House of Lords would defer to the House of Commons on measures to raise and spend money.

 The Parliament Act 1911 divided Bills into three classes.